ce-castro/dhcatolico/wp-content/plugins/wordpress-popup/readme.txt

 == Changelog ==

+= 7.6.3 ( 2022-12-26 ) =

+- Fix: Loading issues with Mobile styles
+- Fix: Vertical Scroll bar in Slide-ins
+- Fix: Conflict with Elementor sliders

+= 7.6.2 ( 2022-12-19 ) =

+- Enhance: White label browser tabs
+- Enhance: Do not add 'https://' to CTA redirect URL
+- Enhance: Add appearance settings for CTA helper text
+- Fix: Fatal error when there are many CPTs on the site
+- Fix: IContact integration is still connected if you enter invalid credentials
+- Fix: Embed Container Margin does not work
+- Fix: Custom Font Styles Reset is not Working
+- Fix: Custom Mobile Settings > Featured Image On/Off Bug
+- Fix: Preview does not work for Hustle Embed modules with Twenty Twenty-Two theme
+- Fix: Recipient field for Automated email is empty when you update it after resaving

+= 7.6.1 ( 2022-11-16 ) =

+- New: Add global option to disable tracking
+- Fix: Popup Template goes away after changing Color Theme
+- Fix: Cannot select time in optin modules Emails > Automated emails > Schedule
+- Fix: If multiple modules have time picker field on front end, the field works only in one module, not others
+- Fix: Fatal error on Popup optin module when we schedule Automated email with delay 0 seconds
+- Fix: Help text should be hidden when CTA is set to none

+= 7.6.0 ( 2022-10-07 ) =

+- New: Add second Call to Action button
+- New: Add the ability to download a file after successful opt-in
+- New: Add CC email to Automated Email
+- New: Add redirect to new tab after submission
+- New: Add Close button to the module content in addition to the Cross button
+- Enhance: Unsubscribe users from third party email lists
+- Enhance: Add RTL support
+- Enhance: Support wildcards in Referral URL Visibility Rule
+- Enhance: Replace Google fonts with Bunny fonts for GDPR compliance
+- Enhance: Use module name by default for local list Name instead of ID
+- Enhance: Add settings to reset cookie expiration
+- Enhance: Set Time Trigger Delay to 3 seconds by default for new modules to improve Page Speed results
+- Enhance: Ability to add sub-text below CTA button
+- Enhance: Membership status check
+- Fix: Module import doesn't work
+- Fix: Preview doesn't work for modules with Date field
+- Fix: Category conditions stopped working when Static cache is enabled

 = 7.5.0 ( 2022-07-14 ) =

 - New: Allow to select years and months in the date picker